‘Days Of Our Lives’ Spoilers: Brady Has A Plan To Help Nicole And Holly

 Other Days Of Our Lives spoilers include Kate Roberts (Lauren Koslow) helping Justin (Wally Kurth) and Lucas (Bryan Dattilo) give Adrienne (Judi Evans) some pampering.
 Also, Dario’s (Jordi Vilasuso) feelings for Abigail (Marci Miller) will get stronger as he continues pretending to need dancing lessons.
 Valerie’s (Vanessa Williams) son, Eli Grant (Lamon Archey) will be welcomed into the Horton family.
 In fact, Julie (Susan Seaforth Hayes) will organize a big welcome celebration for her recently discovered grandson.
 As for Steve (Stephen Nichols) and Kayla (Mary Beth Evans), they will get updated information on Ava’s son.

 What do you think of the storyline involving Nicole Walker and Chloe Lane?
-Are you shocBradyrayd Black will try to get Nicole and baby Holly to Canada?
+Are you shocked Black will try to get Nicole and baby Holly to Canada?
 Or did you expect Eric Martsolf’s character to help Nicole with the kidnapping scheme?
 What is going to happen next on Days Of Our Lives?
-Will the writers corrrect a wrong and end up giving Nicole custody after all of this is over?
+Will the writers correct a wrong and end up giving Nicole custody after all of this is over?

 [Featured Image by Mitchell Haaseth/NBC]